open-contracting/deploy/docs/deploy/create_server.rst

    .. note::

       The root password is needed if you can't login via SSH (for example, due to a broken configuration).
-For Bytemark, open the `panel <https://panel.bytemark.co.uk/servers>`__, click the server's "Console" button, and login.
+For Bytemark, open the `panel <https://panel.bytemark.co.uk/servers>`__, click the server's *Console* button, and login.

 #.
 Update this repository: